immeasurable-vikrant/grokking-generative-ai-and-agents/1. Generative AI/0. Basics/1. Machine Learning/5. Supervised Learning Algorithms/4. Neural Networks/README.md

 💡 **Think:**
 A system of decision-makers where each layer refines the output based on what it learned.

+## A feedforward neural network (FNN) is an artificial neural network in which information flows in a single direction—from the input layer, through one or more hidden layers, to the output layer—without looping back or any feedback connections.

 ---

 ## 🔷 Why do we use it?